($1,219) Cost to ship a car from Milwaukee, WI to Seattle, WA

 Factors affecting Milwaukee to Seattle car shipping costs

-When transporting your vehicle from Milwaukee to Seattle, these factors will influence the cost:
+When you’re arranging vehicle transport from Milwaukee to Seattle, keep these cost factors in mind:

 Transport method